 This is one of those low carb chicken recipes that come together with easy cooking techniques.
 Now, it does take some time to chop all those veggies (as with most keto dinners), but I promise, the payoff is more than worth it.

 Here are a few tips that’ll guarantee the absolute best white chicken chili recipe.
 Every.
 Time:

 - How spicy should you make it?
 Currently, I would give this keto chili recipe a 3 out of 10 on the spicy scale.
 If you’re looking for a spicier option, add more jalapenos, purchase hot Rotel tomatoes, or take a lesson from the spice mix in my keto taco soup and add.

 - Jalapeno slicing: Wear a glove when you slice the jalapeno or be incredibly diligent about washing your hands after.
 Otherwise, the oils can create a tingling sensation on your skin that’ll burn for hours.

 - Can I add other veggies to this healthy white chicken chili?
-Absolutely, just know that adding different low carb vegetables will change the flavor of this dish.
-Be sure to cut them into bite-sized pieces (like in my low carb vegetable soup) and saute first to remove liquid.
+Absolutely, just know that adding different keto vegetables will change the flavor of this dish.
+Be sure to cut them into bite-sized pieces and saute first to remove liquid.

 - Why don’t I brown the chicken first?
 I find it’s VERY difficult to get just right, and the double cooking method often yields chewy chicken.
 So, skip the sear, we’ve got plenty of flavors elsewhere.
 And enjoy your juicy, tender chicken.